Manishkhati028/furniturepro-sales-dashboard/Readme.md

 VAR Monetary = ...
 RETURN
 Recency + Frequency + Monetary
-🔹 Used to classify customers: Loyal, At Risk, Lost, New.
+🔹 Used to classify customers as Loyal, At Risk, Lost, or New.

-4. 📈 YoY Sales Change
+### **📈 4.
+YoY Sales % Change
 DAX
 Copy
 Edit